JohnSwiftC/rustdllproxy/README.md

 In order to invoke a hook, you must do the following:

 1. Replace the `#[no_mangle]` directive with the hook macro, IE `#[prehook("dllbeingproxied.dll", "function_name")]`
 2. Fill out the function signature.
-Remember, you can delcare inputs as `mut` to modify them in the function.
+Remember, you can declare inputs as `mut` to modify them in the function.
 3. Go to the generated .def file, and remove the forwarding behavior. `function_name = dllbeingproxied.function_name @2` now becomes `function_name @2`.
 This tells the compiler to export the new symbol instead of using the default function.
 4. All set!